AlexSD92/stack_react/README.md

 - As a user, I can update my details so that I may keep my information up to date.
 - As a user, I can view other user profiles so I may learn more about them.
 - As a user, I am unable to edit other user profiles.
-- As a user, I can update my username and password so that I may keep my account secure.
-- As a user, I can view my statistics so that I may understand my use of the platform.

 ### Strategy